pbayer/DiscreteEventsCompanion.jl/docs/src/clocks.md

 "run! finished with 0 clock events, 0 sample steps, simulation time: 10.0"
 ```

-If we run the clock a duration Δt=10, it jumps immediately ahead since it has nothing to do.
+If we run the clock for Δt=10, it jumps immediately ahead since it has nothing to do.

+### Time units

 ## Real time clocks

-A real time clock [`RTClock`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.RTClock) is bound to the computer's clock and measures time in seconds [s].
+A real time clock [`RTClock`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.RTClock) is bound to the computer's physical clock and measures time in seconds [s].
 We create and start it with [`createRTClock`](https://pbayer.github.io/DiscreteEvents.jl/dev/usage/#DiscreteEvents.RTClock)

 ```julia
 julia> rtc = createRTClock(0.01, 99)